 Compressing the pumpkin puree between paper towels gets out extra moisture and keeps the pumpkin spice scones from being too wet.
 If aren’t careful to really absorb that extra moisture these scones will not be very good.
 Don’t skip this step.

 The following are affiliate links.
-If you click through and buy something I?ll get a small commission used to keep the blog up and running.
-Thanks so much for being a part of Lowcarb-ology!
+If you click through and buy something we may get a small commission from Amazon.
+This is used to keep the blog up and running.
+Please know this does not increase your price in any way.
+Thanks so much for your support of Lowcarb-ology!

 Low Carb Pumpkin Spice Scones Recipe